ematvey/pybacktest/README.md

 # PyBacktest
-Compact framework for backtesting trading strategies.
+Compact backtesting framework in Python.

 ## News
  * There was some renaming:
-  * `backtest` -> `pybacktest`.
+  * `backtest` -> `pybacktest`
-  * `datatypes` -> `pybacktest.data`.
+  * `datatypes` -> `pybacktest.data`
- * Since optimizer now runs on forkmap, it probably is incompatible with windows.

 ## Installation
-Either:
- * run `pip install -e git+http://github.com/ematvey/PyBacktest.git#egg=pybacktest`,
- * or, clone repo and run `python setup.py install` to install, or run `python setup.py develop` to make your checkout folder importable globally.
+Clone repo and run `python setup.py install` to install, or run `python setup.py develop` to make your checkout folder importable globally.
+You could also try running `pip install -e git+http://github.com/ematvey/PyBacktest.git#egg=pybacktest` without cloning, but that doesn't seem to work as reliably.

 After that, just `import pybacktest`.

 ## Features of this version
- * Ready-to-use one- and multi-asset backtesting and parallel-able optimizing
+ * Ready-to-use one- and multi-asset backtesting and optimizing
  * Automated equity curve calculation with various performance statistics such as PF, Sharpe, Sortino, MC maximum drawdown estimate, etc
   * Export equity curve into pandas
   * Easy to extend performance statistics set